-To receive credit for completion of the Pro Bono Experiential Learning Requirement, students must complete all required forms and submit them to the Feinstein Center by the required deadlines.
-Forms must be completed for each pro bono placement or project that the student intends to use for their 50 hour requirement.
-(NOTE: Students may apply no more than two (2) different pro bono placements or projects and must complete at least 20 hours on each project for them to qualify for the completion of the requirement).
+To receive credit for completion of the 50-Hour Pro Bono Experiential Learning Requirement, students must complete all required forms and submit them to the Feinstein Center by the required deadlines.
+Forms must be completed for each pro bono placement or project that the student intends to use towards their 50-hour requirement.

 Steps for Completing the Pro Bono Requirement

-Select a placement from the List of Approved Placements on Symplicity and Apply to Placement
+Select a placement from the List of Pre-Approved Placements on Symplicity or in the Feinstein Office and Apply to Placement

 |Meet with your supervisor to discuss work/project||

 The Law School recognizes all graduating students who have provided 100 or more hours of pro bono legal service during law school.
 Each year in March, all third year law students are notified about the pro bono graduation recognition and provided with a short applicaton to report their pro bono hours.
 In order to hep you track your hors completed beyond the 50-Hour Pro Bono ELR, please use the Pro Bono Tracking Worksheet.

 ||When requested prior to graduation|

 Students should perform all pro bono work in a timely and professional manner.
 If a student is unable to complete the work in a manner that is satisfactory to the supervisor, he or she should immediately inform the supervisor and the Associate Director of Pro Bono Programs.

 Students must maintain confidentiality for all work done on client cases.
 Their work should not be discussed with anyone other than the supervising attorney unless express permission is given by the supervisor.

 Students should discuss any potential conflicts of interest (based on previous or concurrent work that the student may be engaged in at another law office) with their supervising attorney at the outset of the pro bono placement.